New Origin Selections

 Varietal: catuai & caturra

-Roasted medium, this cup provides for a bold, heavy body with rich notes of dates and brown sugar.
+Roasted light-medium, this brew presents a bold, heavy body with notes of dark chocolate and tobacco.

 Indonesia (Fair Trade, Organic)